subirvarma/GeneralCognitics/_posts/Kant and LLMs v1.md

 ## Language within the Kantian Framework

-So now we finally come to the topic that was advertised in the title of the essay, namely human language.
+So now we finally come to the topic that was advertised in the title of the essay, namely LLMs and human language.
 Just like visual perception, mathematics, science and ANNs, language is a creation of the human mind.
-It is a very old creation, it is estimated that human language arose about 50,000 years ago, and it also co-incided with a leap in human cognition that also happened around the same time.
+It is a very old creation, it is estimated that human language arose about 50,000 years ago, and it also co-incided with a leap in human cognition that happened around the same time.
 Philosophers did not turn their attention towards language until the 20th century, and the name that stands out is that of Ludwig Wittgenstein.
 He came up with a theory of language in his work *Tractatus Logico-Philosophicus* which was published in 1918.

 ![](https://subirvarma.github.io/GeneralCognitics/images/Kant20.png)

 Figure 10

-The main aspects of Wittgenstein's theory of language are summarized below (and also shown in Fig. 10):
+The main aspects of Wittgenstein's theory of language are summarized below (and also shown in Fig. 10).
+This description is taken from the excellent book [The History of Philosophy](https://www.amazon.com/History-Philosophy-C-Grayling/dp/198487876X/ref=sr_1_2?crid=226Q6JJU5G561&dib=eyJ2IjoiMSJ9.3wGArNSV2X_VLKAMd8x2gZeivXrbFTAkVE30y75FwpXmeZsB85hAOGn878mwjmMCrCemFwc3FhNMEnik_szgROykg-gYswFhc0N3Sq3RY1AlVw2KKAvag24bbZupuj1nZ7579_Yg4KozwKVmPGtzYFVWMyCv9P_ndVyaBBfyEoq2Ng2i3LawHyh6g-Jpl5UKO8nNg2-sAWG87Bg7t4YLM023sa_5J0iKoMauHNc6rCxdEDD6W0UejUOQBMP_1HpaJ6mLXBrPicXYixL13e2LE4vFmXT8OAQSHEzOLvgYOyc.OK_1HuhW6Dds5ExPss21cFoXLXuKy-cAzjPpt6JZR6w&dib_tag=se&keywords=history+of+philosophy&qid=1719439634&s=books&sprefix=history+of+philosophy%2Cstripbooks%2C175&sr=1-2) by A.C.
+Grayling.

-- Both language and the world have structure
+- Both language and the world have structure.
 - Language consists of propositions, which are compounds of 'elementary propositions', which in turn are combinations of 'names.
 Names are the ultimate constituents of language.
 - The world consists of the totality of facts, which are compounded out of 'states of affairs', which in turn are combinations of 'objects'.
 - Each level of structure in the world is matched by a level of structure in language: Names denote objects, combinations of names constitute elementary propositions that correspond to state of affairs, and each of these in their turn combine to form, respectively propositions and facts.
 - The arrangement of names at the most fundamental level of language structure 'mirrors' or 'pictures' the arrangement of objects at the most fundamental level of the world's structure.
 This called the 'picture theory of meaning' and is central to the philosophy.
-- Thoughts are what can be expressed using language and a proposition in a language, and are only true if they can translated into a picture.
+- Thoughts are what can be expressed using language and are proposition in that language.
+They are only true if they can translated into a picture.
 Only propositions in science satisfy this requirement.
 The propositions in mathematics (which is also a type of language) are tautologies, i.e., they are always true regardless of the state of the world.
 - Propositions in religion, philosophy, ethics, aesthetics etc, cannot be expressed in words (that satisfy the criterea for a true proposition).
-For these 'showing' rather than 'saying' is all that is possible.
+For these, 'showing' rather than 'saying' is all that is possible.
 They are not pictures of of actual or possible facts, and therefore are meaningless.
-This however does not mean that they are un-important, Wittgenstein though that they are are the truly important parts of human knowledge, its just that we cannot talk about them to figure out whether they are true or false.
+This however does not mean that they are un-important, Wittgenstein though that they are are the truly important parts of human knowledge, its just that we cannot talk about them to figure out whether they are true or false (he put his own work into this category).

 ![](https://subirvarma.github.io/GeneralCognitics/images/Kant23.png)